Skip to main content

 *Take part in Alopecia Areata Clinical Trial for Adolescents at no cost to you or your medical insurance.
 You will be reimbursed financially for your time and travel.
 In addition, all participants receive study-related care from an experienced research team.

-*If you are interested in participating in the Alopecia Areata Clinical Trial for Adolescents in Michigan & Georgia or would like more information, please fill out the form so we can determine if you qualify for the study and contact you.
+*If you are interested in participating in the Alopecia Areata Clinical Trial for Adolescents in Georgia, Michigan or North Carolina, or would like more information, please fill out the form so we can determine if you qualify for the study and contact you.
 Note that this is an entirely voluntary decision.

 "*" indicates required fields